Raising achievement in years 7–10 technology

 All year 7–9 students now follow a 3-year technology learning programme, with three rotations each year.
 Year 10 students can opt to study a half-year technology course in any of the five disciplines.
 All teachers use the generic rotational plans.

 Toni says, “When we first implemented the new programme, we discovered that students did not understand why technology was part of the school curriculum, and they had little understanding of the made world.”

 As a result, teachers now begin each rotation with a series of activities designed to engage students in big-picture technological thinking.
 These are based on an overarching theme for each year level:

 - The past, present, and future (year 10).

 In addition to evaluating outcomes against the brief, they are rated for quality on a 4-star scale (1 star = low; 4 stars = high).
-We do this because, having spent about 50 percent of their Technology time making their products, the students have a strong need to know how well their products have turned out.
+Toni says we do this because, having spent about 50% of their technology time making their products, the students have a strong need to know how well their products have turned out.